 Typically, the gallbladder stores bile when you haven’t recently eaten.
 When stimulated, the gallbladder releases the bile into the upper part of the small intestines.
 The bile acids then break up or emulsify fats so they can be easily digested by lipases.[ref]

-About 95% of the bile acids are reabsorbed when they reach the end of the small intestines.
+About 95% of the bile acids are reabsorbed when they reach the end of the small intestine.
 From there, recycling occurs through the liver for reuse.

 If too much bile acid ends up in the colon, diarrhea will ensue… This can be either from too much being produced or from not enough being reabsorbed at the end of the small intestines (at the ileum).

 When excess bile acid reaches the colon, it causes diarrhea by stimulating an increase in water in the stool.

 Studies show that between 10 – 25% of patients with IBS-D had problems stemming from bile acids reaching the colon.[ref]

 The enteric nerves in the intestines cause peristalsis or movement.
 Several studies point to increased expression of TRPV1 in the enteric nerves of people with IBS.
-TRPV1 is a pain receptor and that also may play a role in the response to mechanical stimulation (i.e. foodstuff pressing on the intestines).
+TRPV1 is a pain receptor that also may play a role in response to mechanical stimulation (i.e., foodstuff pressing on the intestines).

 A study that looked at the TRPV1 receptors in biopsies from IBS patients found that they had a 3.5-fold increase compared to normal people.
 Basically, it causes hypersensitivity to pain in the intestines (irritability!).[ref]

 Another study points to histamine as a possible cause of sensitized TRPV1 channels in IBS.[ref]
-And to tie this back to bile acids, a study points to bile acids causing mast cell activation (releasing histamine) and increasing TRPV1 expression.[ref]
+To tie this back to bile acids, a study points to bile acids causing mast cell activation (releasing histamine) and increasing TRPV1 expression.[ref]